perfectdaemon/tiny-glr/README.md

 function TinyGLR.CanUse(): WideString;
 begin
   Exit(
-    'Development suspended at early 2015.'
+    'Development has become a little slow at early 2015.'
-    'Will development be resumed or not — no one knows' 'Use it for your own risk'
+    'Use it for your own risk.'
+    'Contact me if you need support'
     );
 end;
 ```